 When the Lamb opened the seventh seal, there was silence in heaven.

 Heaven is not used to silence.
 The sound of music is everywhere as the heavenly crowds — angels and God's redeemed people — sing the praises of God the Father, the Son and the Holy Spirit.
 So what happened to bring about this tense silence?
 It was as if heaven itself was holding its breath for some momentous event.
-And it was right, for this was the beginning of God's final judgement of an evil world.
-The Old Testament foretold this as two of the prophets, Zephaniah and Zechariah, both said that people should be silent as the great day of the Lord's judgement was approaching.
+And it was right, for this was the beginning of God's final judgment of an evil world.
+The Old Testament foretold this as two of the prophets, Zephaniah and Zechariah, both said that people should be silent as the great day of the Lord's judgment was approaching.